fogus/spiel/wurfelspiel/pentwr/README.markdown

 Placing
 -------

 The dice that a player has in stock must all be placed on the pyramid.
-When placing a die it must always be placed such that its face value is showing on one of the pyramid sides.
+When placing a die it must *always* be placed such that its face value is showing on one of the pyramid sides.
 However, the rules for placement require that certain other edges must also show in certain multi-side placements.

-That is, if it'll show two or three faces:
+That is, if the placement of a die will show two faces, then the second showing face must adhere to the following rules:

-    - if it's your die then one must be the smallest face on the perpendicular edge
+  - If the die belongs to the placing player then the second face must be the smallest face on the perpendicular edge.

   - if it's your opponent's die then one must be the largest face on the perpendicular edge

 ### The middle die exception